knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      Default: true

-   org.knopflerfish.framework.tck401compat
+   org.knopflerfish.osgi.r3.testcompliant
-     If set to "true", make sure that all test in the OSGi R4.0.1 test suite pass, even if the tests are buggy and break the spec itself.
+     If set to "true", make sure that all test in the OSGi R3 test suite pass, even if the tests are buggy and break the spec itself.

+     This affects some very special (due to bugs in the test) handling of filters and conflict between the spec concerning CM and the actual tests.
+Bundles knowning abouth these conflicts should check the testcompliant flag and act appropiately.

      Default: false.
      Default is a Good Thing since it means follow the spec, not the buggy tests.

    org.knopflerfish.framework.restart.allow
      If set to "true", allow restart of framework by calling